 Smart technology is impacting homes in numerous ways, with energy efficiency high among them.
-A smart thermostat, which is readily available in many locations, can control your entire HVAC system with customization and an eye to energy savings – you can even control this remotely from your phone.
+A smart thermostat, which is readily available in many locations, can control your entire HVAC system with the customization and an eye to energy savings – you can even control this remotely from your phone.
 The future here could even hold sensor systems that monitor temperatures to a far more precise degree, adjusting temperatures thusly.

 Windows are one of the largest single factors for insulation around a home.
-There are new technologies being developed for windows that will help them seal air more efficiently – even more exciting, perhaps, is sensors that will automatically change the shade degree of the window depending on the sun’s intensity.
+There are new technologies being developed for windows that will help them seal air more efficiently – even more exciting, perhaps, is sensors that will automatically change the shading degree of the window depending on the sun’s intensity.

-In addition, insulation itself has undergone many upgrades over the years.
+In addition, the insulation itself has undergone many upgrades over the years.
 There are new types of foam insulation hitting the market that will be far more efficient, and which also include green materials to benefit the environment.

 Heat pumps generally use far less energy than normal heaters, and gas-powered pumps with low-emission burners are already on the market.